hftbattle/documentation/en/interface/analysis/stats.md

 Columns:

 - min_result / max_result — the minimum / maximum result of the strategy during a day.
-- our_deals_count — number of deals made by the strategy.
+- our_deals_count — the number of deals made by the strategy.
-- our_deals_volume — total volume of deals made by the strategy.
+- our_deals_volume — the total volume of deals made by the strategy.
 - result — the final result of the strategy at the end of the trading day.
 - transactions_count — the number of transactions (order additions and deletions) made by the strategy.
-- fee — total fee of the strategy.
+- fee — the total fee of the strategy.
-- work_time — net time period of simulation in seconds excluding preparation expenses.
+- work_time — the net time period of the simulation in seconds excluding preparation expenses.